-Astoria, Queens was an important site in the early development of motion pictures: nearly 100 silent films were shot there in the 1920s.
-Today, it’s home to Kaufman Astoria Studios, where TV shows like Orange Is the New Black and Sesame Street are made.
+Queens’ Astoria neighborhood was an important site in the early development of motion pictures: nearly 100 silent films were shot there in the 1920s.
+Today, it’s home to Kaufman Astoria Studios, where TV shows like New Amsterdam, Orange is the New Black and Sesame Street are made.
 That history makes it a fitting home for the Museum of the Moving Image—the only institution of its kind in the US dedicated to the history of movies and television, and their continuing societal impact.

-The museum, affectionately known as MoMI for short, is packed with fascinating exhibitions and ever-changing programming.
+The museum, affectionately known as MoMI, is packed with fascinating exhibitions and ever-changing programming.
 We’ll walk you through what you have to see so you don’t miss any of the action.

 How to Get There